-Ratings assigned to the Tier-II bonds (Basel III) and fixed deposits (FD) of Bank of India (BOI) factor in demonstrated and expected support from Government of India (GOI), which holds majority (73.38% as on December 31, 2023) shareholding in the bank, along with comfortable capitalisation, diversified advances portfolio, and granularity of deposits.
+The ratings assigned to the debt instruments of Bank of India (BOI) factor in demonstrated and expected support from Government of India (GOI), which holds majority (73.38% as on March 31, 2024) shareholding in the bank, the bank's established franchise through its pan India branch network, which has helped the bank build a depositor base allowing it deposits to be granular.

-Ratings also factor in the bank's established franchise through its pan India branch network, which has helped it build a depositor base, improvement in asset quality parameters and financial performance over the last few years ended December 31, 2023.
+The ratings further factor in the bank's comfortable capitalisation supported by periodic capital infusion, diversified advances portfolio and improvement in asset quality parameters and financial performance over the last few years.

 These strengths are partly offset by its moderate asset quality and earnings profile with return on total assets (ROTA) being relatively lower to peer banks.